Has Your Life Been Touched by Breast Cancer? Then This Book is For You.

 — Dr. Stephen Karp, Breast Cancer Surgeon, Lahey Clinic, Burlington Massachusetts

-And if this book seems like it’s going to give you the kind of support, affirmation, and deeper connection to yourself and The Divine that you’re looking for, I welcome you into the story of my life – because that’s where you’re going to find yourself also.
+If this book seems like it’s going to give you the kind of support, affirmation, and deeper connection to yourself (and Spirit) that you’re looking for, I welcome you into the story of my life – because that’s where you’re going to find yourself also.

 With respect and wishes for peace and health,